desmond-ong/stats-notes/docs/06-a-regression.md

 \end{align}

-In the output above, the $R^2$, in
+You can read off the $R^2$ value from the field indicated by "Multiple R-squared", i.e.,

-> ## Multiple R-squared:  0.9878
+> \#\# Multiple R-squared:  0.9878, ...

-is 0.9878; this means that this model explains 98.8\% of the variance.
+In the output above, the $R^2$ is 0.9878; this means that this model explains 98.8\% of the variance.
 That's really high!